 Author: Peter Miller

-To practice mindfulness effectively involves doing the opposite of what we have been programmed or conditioned to do (as explained above).
-In other words, instead of constantly seeking shortcuts and doubting the validity of our thoughts and feelings, we now make a point of taking the time to be curious about them and looking for the validity in them – because it is there to be found!
-Since, as humans, we attempt to make sense out of all that we perceive (taste, touch, smell, hear, see), there is, therefore, something to understand about what we came up with.
+To practice mindfulness effectively involves doing the opposite of what we have been programmed or conditioned to do.
+In other words, instead of continually seeking shortcuts and doubting the validity of our thoughts and feelings, we now make a point of taking the time to be curious about them and looking for the validity in them – because it is there to be found!
+As humans, we attempt to make sense out of all that we perceive (taste, touch, smell, hear, see), and because of this way that we are, we need to take the time to understand what we came up with and how we came up with it.
 It makes sense that we could have thought that thought, or felt that feeling.
 It is all understandable, although not necessarily rational.

-One of these operations is the validation of perception and emotion, while the other is challenging perception and emotion.
-When done well, these operations happen in close proximity to each other, though not necessarily at the same time.
-So for instance, the first thing I do in any stressful situation is to regulate my emotional experience (validate my emotions either through self-talk or conversation, or both), and then after soon this consider other information to possibly reform my thoughts.
+One of these operations is the validation of perception and emotion, while the other is challenging perception and feeling.
+When done well, these operations happen close to each other, though not necessarily at the same time.
+So for instance, the first thing I do in any stressful situation is to regulate my emotional experience (validate my emotions either through self-talk or conversation, or both), and then soon after this consider other information that might be needed to reshape my thoughts.